 The Bible and Alcohol:

-This isn’t to say that we think Jesus got drunk but it seems extremely likely he did drink some alcohol as it was simply the custom of the peoples in which he lived – much like many European countries where wine is still drunk with most meals today.
+This isn't to say that we think Jesus got drunk but it seems extremely likely he did drink some alcohol as it was simply the custom of the peoples in which he lived – much like many European countries where wine is still drank with most meals today.

 Perhaps one of the best rebuttals to these "miracle" claims about the Word of Wisdom is to point out that many more lives would have been saved (including especially children), if God could have revealed to Joseph that the people should boil their water before drinking it and thereby avoid contracting the water-borne diseases that killed so many in those days.
 That would have been truly a marvelous and amazing revelation in those times.
 Instead, all Joseph got was a rehashing of popular health guidelines that had been published and preached in various forms by various people before the WOW was revealed.

 The WOW in general has some things we admire and agree with.
 In general, people are healthier following its advice.
 But the way in which it came about does not seem so miraculous.
 Everything given in the WOW was published years before by early 19th century medical practitioners and advocated by many temperance societies.
 Also, the church has covered up the fact that in the 1800s, the highest-ranking members of the church frequently violated the WOW including Joseph Smith and Brigham Young.
 Also, never discussed is how the church produced and sold alcohol for decades after the WOW was given.
 The WOW may have evolved into something almost divine but the origins and early practices of it seem to indicate that it perhaps came from man and not really from Deity.